-Punjabi Kurkuri Bhindi is a spicy fried snack or main course dish made using Okra, gram flour and spices.
-It is very irresistible and can be prepared in minutes.
-Here is how to make Kurkuri Bhindi Recipe, Bhindi Kurkuri or Crispy Okra (Step by Step + Video).
+This Punjabi Kurkuri Bhindi, Bhindi Kurkuri, or Crispy Okra is a spicy fried snack or main course dish made using Okra, gram flour, and spices.
+It is vegan, gluten-free, irresistible, and can be prepared in minutes.
+Here is how to make it.

 What is Kurkuri Bhindi?

 Kurkuri = crispy and Bhindi=Okra.
 Kurkuri Bhindi is basically okra coated with spices and fried until crispy and crunchy.
 It’s a vegan and gluten okra recipe.

 For my everyday meals, I often use to make Bhindi Stir Fry or Pyaaz Wali Bhindi, but then my family wanted something new, so I tried my hands on this Kurkuri Bhindi.
 This one is super addictive, I assure you the plate will be wiped clean in minutes.

 Sometimes, I do make Bhindi Kurkuri for my everyday meals as a side dish with a Dal or Curry, and some days I prefer to eat it just like a snack with my evening cup of Masala Chai.

 This North Indian style Crispy Bhindi recipe is super simple and gets ready with minimal ingredients.
 Bhindi or Ladies Finger is coated with gram flour, salt, red chili powder, turmeric powder, garam masala powder, cumin powder, and chaat masala powder.
 It is then fried in hot oil until they become crunchy.

 The Chaat Masala adds a tangy twist to it, but if you like it to be tangier, squeeze a lemon on top and give it a mix just before serving.
 I can just tell you that this Okra Fry recipe has to be tried.